kirigamilabs/toro-website/README.md

 The website is for testing of the Tōrō concept built on Stacks for the Easy A Consensus Hackathon.

-For reference clarity contracts, please look at toro folder.
+For reference clarity contracts, please look at toro folder which contains reference contracts too.

 ## Getting Started